kenpeter/webpack_glossary/readme.md

 * ```/path/to/your/project/dist/bundle.js```.
 It writes into disk.

 # What is publicPath in output?
+* From my understanding is that, webpack dev server serves javascript, css etc. Like how you define a localhost in your machine.
 * [THE WEBPACK CORE CONCEPTS | Webpack 2 Basics Tutorial](https://www.youtube.com/watch?v=8DDVr6wjJzQ&t=977s)
 .
 At around 6:48